-North Atlantic Oscillation
+A possible North Atlantic Oscillation

-This would focus on describing changes in the North Atlantic Oscillation across past and future equilibrium simulations.
+Chris currently has an MSc student looking at this, but we will need help to convert into a paper This would focus on describing changes in the North Atlantic Oscillation across past and future equilibrium simulations.
 It would use PMIP3/CMIP5 and whatever is available for PMIP4/CMIP6.
 It would look at the piControl, midHolocene, lig127k, lgm, midPliocene-Eoi400 and abrupt-4xCO2 experiments.
 Could base all the analysis on DJF season.
 Is there a role for analysing the past1000 simulations?
+Potential Research Outline...